 After spending more than nine hours at the state fair, we decided it was time to hit the road and get to the hotel for a nice rest.

-If I had a suggestion, it would be arrive early and beat the crowds.
+If I had a suggestion, it would be arriving early and beat the crowds.
 We exited the interstate at 9 a.m. and finally pulled into our parking slot on the firs grounds about 10 a.m.
 It was a two-mile drive from the exit.
-Other people parked off property and walked.
-But, I would guess their feet were sore by the time they walked back, if they stayed as long as we did.
+Other people parked off the property and walked.
+But, I would guess their feet were sore by the time they walked back if they stayed as long as we did.

 Also, bring water.
 Stay hydrated during the day.

 We had a great time at the Iowa State Fair.
 We discussed adding it to our calendar for 2016, along with the Nebraska State Fair.
 It’d only be fair to check out our state’s fair, right?

 Regardless of where you live, if you haven’t, think about checking out your state fair.
 It will likely be a fun time.